South Australian National Football League: 1901–1913: Pre war years

 With the introduction of Clubs being zoned to Electoral Districts South Adelaide lost the dominance it had between 1892 and 1900 (six flags and runner up three times) and was replaced by Norwood and Port Adelaide, who were joined by West Adelaide and North Adelaide; between them, the four clubs won all premierships between 1901 and 1913.
 West Adelaide followed three straight wooden spoons from 1904 to 1906 with four out of the five premierships from 1908 to 1912 (including Championship of Australia in 1908 and 1913), the most successful period in West Adelaide's history.

 The Constitution of the Association allowed up to eight teams based on the State's Electoral Districts and the competition expanded to seven teams when a new football club Sturt formed by the local cricket club joined the Association in 1901 to fill the zone based on the Electoral District of Sturt, but it performed poorly initially, finishing last in its first four seasons.

 In 1902, Port Adelaide adopted its now famous black and white colours.

 In 1907, the association changed its name to the South Australian Football League.

-In 1910 Adelaide University made an application to enter the competition as the 8th team.
+In 1910 Adelaide University Football Club made an application to enter the competition as the 8th team.
 This led to players such as Jack Londrigan leaving league clubs such as Sturt in anticipation for a university league team.
 However the application was ultimately rejected by the competition out of fear a university side would compromise the electorate system, also referred to as zones, introduced to equalise the state competition.

 On 2 December 1912, the Gawler Football Association was granted admission to the league to fill the zone based on the vacant 8th Electoral District Barossa.
 On 3 March 1913 it was confirmed the team would be called Gawler and its colors were registered as follows: Black jersey with pink hoop, white knickers and black-and-pink hose.
 However, just before the start of the 1913 season the association notified the league in writing that it had to withdraw due to loss of prominent players from their district and the depressed condition of the sport locally.

 The University Club, the 1911 and 1912 premiers of the South Australian Amateur Football League (SAAFL), applied to fill the vacancy created by Gawler's withdrawal but was turned down by a unanimous vote of the delegates.

 won four SAFL premierships and two Championships of Australia between 1908 and 1912.

 went through the 1914 SAFL season undefeated.

 was Champion of Australia 3 times between 1910 and 1914.